maxim2266/pump/README.md

 This is a function that iterates ("pumps") data to the given callback function of type `func(T) error`, stopping at the first error encountered, which in turn may either come from the iteration itself, or from the user callback.
-It is assumed, that every such pump may be called no more than once, so the framework actually wraps the iterator function into an object of type `pump.Handle` that enforces the single invocation property.
+It is assumed, that every such pump may be called no more than once, so the framework actually wraps the iterator function in an object of type `pump.Handle` that enforces the single invocation property.
 The handle also gives methods to run the iteration, attach a filter, etc.